embodijs/generator/README.md

 # Embodi - static site generator

-Embodi will help you to build and edit your sites easily.
-The main elements of embodi are components, client, server, and build actions.
-All of them could be combined in a plugin.
+Embodi will assist you in easily creating and modifying the content for your static website.
+You can insert your own plugins or load them from the web.
+These Elements come in various types including actions and components.

+- `buildSetupAction` is the entry point to your own Element and registers all other parts.
+- `buildAction' can be registered in the build setup action with `helper.registerAction' and will be called when the content is rendered.
+This allows, for example, to register files as assets in the PageFile.
+- `ServerActions` must be exported by a file that can be registered in the build setup with `helper.resolveServerActions'.
+- `ClientActions` need to be browser compatible because they are called on server side rendering or client side rendering.
+Same as `ServerActions` you need a file that exports them to register the file with `helper.resolveClientActions`.
+- `EmbodiComponent` are the most important part, because they give your site the beauty it deserves.
+Components need to be written in svelte and could be added with `helper.resolveComponents`.

+At minimum, you can add components that are registered in the build setup action.
+Currently, you need to write the JSON describing your page yourself, but we are working on an editing tool to make it more user-friendly.

+So, the goal of Embodi is to provide you with an easy way to create and edit your own website, as well as the ability to create custom elements.
+This gives you complete control over the design of your site.

+You will find types and interfaces in [src/lib/exports/types.d.ts](https://github.com/embodijs/generator/blob/main/src/lib/exports/types.d.ts)

-## config
+## Config

-You need to setup a svletekit project to use embodi.
-You can use the same comands as in svelte to run or develop the project and you still able to build routes beside embodi routes.
+To use Embodi, you need to set up a SvelteKit project.
+You can use the same commands as in SvelteKit to run or develop the project, and you can still build routes in addition to Embodi routes.

-### extend vite config
+### Extend Vite Config

-You need to add embodi to your vite config and register the plugins.
-The paths you set for pages and content are needed to load the data.
-We recomand to put the pages folder inside the content folder, but it is also possible to seperate them.
+You need to add Embodi to your Vite config and register the plugins.
+The paths you set for pages and content are necessary to load the data.
+We recommend placing the pages folder within the content folder, although it is also feasible to separate them.

 This in an example from [embodi-content-template](https://github.com/CordlessWool/embodi-content-template/)
 ```TS